 Our mission is to restore and preserve the historical legacy and heritage of the Boleskine House estate for the greater benefit of the public.
-Upon its complete restoration, our volunteers intend to use the estate to promote education on the heritage of the house, to welcome the enjoyment of its structure and surrounding gardens, and to help to generate awareness of health and wellness.
+Upon its complete restoration, we intend to use the estate to promote education on the heritage of the house, to welcome the enjoyment of its structure and surrounding gardens.

 Such initiatives will include active outreach into the communities of which Boleskine House and its surrounding land holds significant historic value and benefit.
 Such communities include the wider community of Scottish heritage and historic environment and academic communities who value Boleskine to be of significant historic and cultural import.

 Our end goal and overall vision for Boleskine House is that it will become a historical landmark that will offer public accessibility and enjoyment in a way hitherto unavailable.
 This will be achieved in the following ways:

 Restoration: Boleskine House itself has been deemed by the Buildings at Risk Register of Scotland to be in “Ruinous Condition.”
 We intend on restoring Boleskine House to its original historical state.
 In addition, we aim to design its interior to a condition that is favourable to its historical legacy as a Jacobean and Georgian hunting lodge.
 The principle rooms which form the main part of the historical interest for the house will be open to the public.

 Beautification: The land on which the property sits has been neglected since at least Boleskine House has become uninhabitable.
 We aim to improve the land with the help and assistance of professional horticulturalists and to create gardens that will be publicly accessible for the enjoyment of all.
 This in turn we anticipate will help to increase the overall value of the land in the surrounding area and will attract visitors.